skygenesisenterprise/companion-gpt/README.md

-# companion-gpt1
-The AI Modal Companion GPT-1 Project
+# The Enterprise Companion GPT Modal